microsoft/TypeScript-Website/packages/documentation/copy/en/declaration files/templates/module.d.ts.md

  */
 export as namespace myLib;

-/*~ If this module has methods, declare them as functions like so.
+/*~ If this module exports functions, declare them like so.
  */
-export function myMethod(a: string): string;
+export function myFunction(a: string): string;
-export function myOtherMethod(a: number): number;
+export function myOtherFunction(a: number): number;

 /*~ You can declare types that are available via importing the module */ export interface SomeType {